johnpryan/letsvote/docs/blog.md

-# Sharing is Caring
+Cross-platform application development has a long history.
+But at AppTree, we've chosen to stick to native development for our mission-critical apps.

+At the beginning of 2016, we had Android (Kotlin) and iOS (Swift) apps in our users's hands.
+But our users needed to use our apps on the Web, so we embarked on creating a Dart implementation.

+Now, after a long relationship with native iOS and Android development, we are ending it.
+We've met someone new, named Flutter.

 There are [many tactics][code-reuse-tactics] for making code reusable.
 Most of these focus on reusing code within the same app or project.
-For example, a codebase that implements `calculateSalesTax()` for each product will be hard to maintain.

 But the type of reuse that is required for client-side programming is much more difficult.
 An app may need to ship to all three of the major client-side